 1 July 2023 is fast approaching came and went, just as fast as we expected.

-If your ecommerce platform supports Google Analytics 4, you should connect it as soon as possible.
+If your ecommerce platform supports Google Analytics 4, you should connect it as soon as possible to restore your web analytics tracking.

 Keep reading to find instructions for your ecommerce platform (or leave a comment if yours isn’t yet covered).